cloudevents/spec/cloudevents/working-drafts/xml-format.md

 XML elements in namespaces other than `http://cloudevents.io/xmlformat/V1`, and XML attributes other than those described in this specification MAY appear within an XML representation of a CloudEvent or CloudEvent batch.
-These SHOULD be ignored during processing, except for the child element of a `<data>` element containing [XML element data](#33-xml-element-data), where all nodes MUST be preserved.
+These SHOULD be ignored during CloudEvent processing, except for the child element of a `<data>` element containing [XML element data](#33-xml-element-data), where all nodes MUST be preserved.

 ## 2. Attributes